hayman7771/Quant-Finance/README.md

 ## About Me

-I’m a quantitative and analytics-focused builder with a background spanning **mathematics, accounting, and data science**, with hands-on work across:
+I’m a quantitative and analytics-focused builder with a background spanning **accounting, mathematics and data science**, with hands-on work across:

 - valuation and financial modeling
 - forecasting and risk analytics